AMA Innovation Award 2017 for High-Frequency Particle Filter Sensor

 An overview of all projects submitted for the AMA Innovation Award 2017 you will find in the Brochure AMA Innovation Award 2017

-The AMA Association for Sensors and Measurement (AMA) called for submissions to the AMA Innovation Award 2017.
-Developer and research teams were asked to compete with innovative research and development projects in the area of sensor and measuring technology.
-The deadline for submissions was 24 January 2017.
+The AMA Association for Sensors and Measurement (AMA) is calling for submissions to the AMA Innovation Award 2018.
+Developer and research teams are asked to compete with innovative research and development projects in the area of sensor and measuring technology.
+The deadline for submissions is 23 January 2018.